algosup/2023-2024-project-5-flutter-team-3/Documents/TechnicalSpecification/TechnicalSpecification.md

 *Complete installation and setup instructions can be found in the [Firebase documentation](https://firebase.google.com/docs/flutter/setup?platform=android).*

+### 3. Minimum Required Versions for Android and iOS

+#### **A. Android**
+The minimum required version for Android is 10.0 (API level 29) or higher.
+This requirement ensures compatibility with the majority of modern Android devices, providing better performance, security features, and access to the latest APIs.
+Android 10.0 introduced several important features, including:

+- **Privacy Enhancements**: Improved privacy controls, such as restricting access to location data when apps are running in the background.
+- **Gesture Navigation**: A new gesture-based navigation system for a more intuitive user experience.
+- **Dark Theme**: System-wide dark theme support to reduce eye strain and save battery life.
+- **Smart Replies and Actions**: Enhanced machine learning for predictive responses and suggested actions.

+#### **B. iOS**
+The minimum required version for iOS is 11.0 or higher.
+This requirement ensures that users benefit from enhanced functionality, security updates, and performance improvements. iOS 11 introduced several key features, including:

+- **ARKit**: Augmented Reality (AR) capabilities for creating immersive app experiences.
+- **Core ML**: A machine learning framework for integrating intelligent features into apps.
+- **Files App**: A new file management system for better organization and access to documents.
+- **Drag and Drop**: Enhanced multitasking with drag-and-drop functionality across apps.
+- **Updated Control Center**: A customizable control center for quicker access to frequently used settings.

 ## III.
 Technical Specification

 ### 1. Coding Conventions